 - 4. Responsibility

-Using the Algorithm Register Policy Framework, the responsibilities and tasks when using algorithms are clearly described and secured.
+On the basis of the Algorithm Register Policy Framework, the responsibilities and tasks in the use of algorithms are clearly described and secured.

 - 5. Monitoring and evaluation